FURK4NGG/Server-Setup/README.md

 Get 'Personal access tokens' from Github for clone your repos
 Github Dashboard>Settings(right top in Profile popup)>Developer Settings(at the bottom)>Personal access tokens>Tokens (classic)>Generate new token (classic)'for general use'>Choose read:org, read:user, repo  and click 'Generate token'

+then

+Go to the git.domain and click '+' icon
+New Repository(Yeni Depo) -> Create new repo from scratch
+New Migration(Yeni Göç) -> Used to move or copy an existing project

+Migrate from GitHub:
+Migration Options [] This repository will be a mirror
+>If enabled, you won't be able to make changes directly in your Gitea repository.
+Any changes made to the GitHub repository will be automatically synchronized to the Gitea repository.

 # -Lime Survey-
 forms.domain/admin -> admin page